erikpukinskis/codedocs/README.md

 )
 ```

-Then, you can go ahead and use create-react-app or install Vite and throw an index.html somewhere,
+Then, you can go ahead and use Vite, or Bun, or whatever you already are using
-that's up to you.
-To get the site working, all you need to do is render `<DocsApp>` in there:
+to build your app and throw an index.html somewhere.
+That's up to you.
+To get
+the site working, all you need to do is render `<DocsApp>` in there:

 ```tsx
 import { ButtonDocs } from "./Button.docs"